Compactifying the Parameter Space for the Quantum Multiplication for Hypertoric Varieties: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Joel Kamnitzer for suggesting and advising this Ph.D. project, as well as Michael McBreen for help with the proof of Theorem \ref{T2.2.1}.
+The author would like to thank Joel Kamnitzer for suggesting and advising this Ph.D. project, as well as Michael McBreen and Valerio Toledano Laredo for help with the proof of Theorem \ref{T2.2.1}.
+The author would also like to thank and Leonid Rybnikov and Alexei Ilin for useful discussions about the open sets that form the open compactification in the paper.
 The author was funded by NSERC-CGS-D for the duration of this project and thanks the University of Toronto, McGill University and the Fields Institute for hospitality during the writing of this paper.